wumpyproject/docs/docs/guide/extending/gateway-limiter.md

 The gateway limiter is not very complicated and is built around two asynchronous context managers:

-- It all starts with a callable given the Shard ID.
-This is not `await`ed but should return the first asynchronous context manager.
-Note that it is not until the second asynchronous manager detects an IDENTIFY opcode that `max_concurrency` ratelimiting should be done.
-This is simply the first and easiest place the ratelimiter gets to know about the shard ID connected to.
+- It all starts with a callable given the max concurrency bucket calculated by `shard_id % max_concurrency` (per the Discord API).
+This bucket allows gateway limiters to follow max concurrency limits.
+The callable is not `await`ed but should return the first asynchronous context manager.
+Note that it is not until the second asynchronous manager detects an IDENTIFY opcode that max concurrency ratelimiting should be done.
+This callable is just the easiest way to let the gateway limiter know of which bucket it is in.

 - The first asynchronous context manager should be used to setup background tasks or setup other required connections.
 This in turn needs to return